isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2819.md

 ---
-title: ABSS Premier Version 23 - PremierPlus 1U+Setup+Training
+title: Payboy HRMS - Package E (200 Employees)
-permalink: /productivity-solutions-grant/solutionrepo/solution2507
+permalink: /productivity-solutions-grant/solutionrepo/solution2819
 ---

 ### Description

-Dandelion Consulting is a ABSS Certified Partner for 10 years and has been fully trained and certified to provide a range of services including sales, installation and training.
-ABSS Premier is a leading SME business integrated simple and easy to use accounting solution.
-A digital ready accounting software that helps SME to manage and process sales and purchases, track receivable, payable, inventory and GST.
-Simplify desktop & cloud accounting management, ePayments, eInvoices and more
+Payboy is a Payroll and HR Management Software which automates the essential HR processes such as benefits, leaves, and attendance, so that businesses can focus on bringing out the best in their people.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Dandelion_Annex_3_CR_wef_3_Feb_2022_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Payboy_HRMS_20210492_Desensitised_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria